markxio/learning-model-of-life/bionemo-framework/README.md

 If you try to run the generate .py files with e.g., `python fine-tuning-tutorial.py`, python will complain about `get_ipython is undefined`.
 That's because we have to run the .py files with `ipython fine-tuning-tutorial.py`.

-## Available evo2 modles with bionemo
+## Available evo2 modles with the bionemo-framework

 Check: https://huggingface.co/arcinstitute